yongtuoliu/yongtuoliu.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Learning to Detect Important People in Unlabelled Images for Semi-supervised Important People Detection"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'In this work, we study semi-supervised learning in the context of important people detection and propose a semi- supervised learning method for this task.'
 date: 2020-3-01
 venue: 'International Conference on Computer Vision and Pattern Recognition, 2020'
 paperurl: '[paper](https://arxiv.org/abs/2004.07568)'
-citation: '@inproceedings{hong2020semi,
-title={Learning to Detect Important People in Unlabelled Images for Semi-supervised Important People Detection}, author={Hong, Fa-Ting and Li, Wei-Hong and Zheng, Wei-Shi}, booktitle={Proceedings of the IEEE International Conference on Computer Vision and Pattern Recognition}, year={2020}
+citation: 'Fa-Ting Hong, Wei-Hong Li and Wei-Shi Zheng.
+Learning to Detect Important People in Unlabelled Images for Semi-supervised Important People Detection.
+In Computer Vision and Pattern Recognition, 2020.
-}
 '
 ---
 ## Abstract